BDC Hamburger Icon

 Here’s how it works:

 1. Unlock your phone.
-(You don’t have to open the Google Pay app.)
+(You don’t have to open Google Wallet.)

 2. Hold the back of your phone to the card reader.

-3. You may be asked to provide a Google PIN or enter a signature, depending on the merchant.
+3. Depending on the merchant, you may be asked to provide a Google PIN, enter a signature, or complete another authentication step.

-When using Google Pay online, just select it as your payment option.
-Google doesn’t charge consumers transaction fees for Google Pay purchases.
+When using Google Wallet online, you just select it as your payment option.
+Unlike some payment platforms, Google doesn’t charge consumers transaction fees for Google Wallet purchases.

 TipBottom line

-To switch to a credit or debit card that isn't your default option, open the Google Wallet app, swipe right to left, and choose another payment method.
+To switch to a credit or debit card that isn't your default option, open Google Wallet, swipe right to left, and choose another payment method.

-You can use Google Pay at many in-store locations, including the following (more merchants are being added all the time):
+You can use Google Wallet at many in-store locations, including the following (more merchants are being added all the time):

 • Acme